Service User Information

 What is New Hope?

 New Hope is a supported housing and recovery service for men in addiction.
-New Hope consists of a main centre which houses 16 men in recovery and move on houses in the community.
+New Hope consists of a main centre which which supports 25 men in recovery and move on houses in the community.

 Who can live in New Hope?